canonical/checkbox/checkbox-ng/docs/manpages/plainbox-category-units.rst

 Synopsis
 ========

-This page documents the PlainBox category units syntax and runtime behavior
+This page documents the Plainbox category units syntax and runtime behavior

 Description
 ===========